markmoxon/elite-source-code-bbc-micro-disc/README.md

 * The release from the game disc on Ian Bell's website

+By default the build process builds the Stairway to Hell release, but you can build the other release as follows.

+### Building the Ian Bell disc release

-By default the build process builds the Stairway to Hell release, but you can build the Ian Bell disc release by appending `release-disc=ib-disc` to the `make` command, like this on Windows:
+You can build the Ian Bell disc release by appending `release-disc=ib-disc` to the `make` command, like this on Windows:

 ```
 make.bat encrypt verify release-disc=ib-disc